dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/recognized-text-lines-result.md

 ### errorCode

-The error code of the recognition result, if an error occurred.
+Returns the error code of this result should something go wrong.

 <div class="sample-code-prefix"></div>
 >- Objective-C